SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 A powerful chokehold from the front encircling your opponents neck like a guillotine (huh like the name).
 This cuts off their airflow and can be used from a standing position.

 Stamina: 28
-Speed: Variable
+Speed: 12
 Special: Control 10

 Tags: Submission

 Effects:
 You may use this in a clinch but its control cost is increased by 5.
-Your opponent is pinned and on use and every 10 IC you maintain this Submission have your opponent roll grapple defense vs your offense.
+Your opponent is pinned and after applying this submission every consecutive use you maintain this Submission this does not reduce your control.
+Your opponent rolls grapple defense vs your offense.
 Regardless if they pass they gain 1 suffocation, +1 for every 10 they failed by.

 ### **Turtle**